farmera/sare_grant/spectral_indices.md

     as blue.
 This allows the NIR light to be visualized as red.
 We used CIR composite images extensively.

 #### Choosing an Index for Sugarcane
+* A healthy plant has a distinct 'spectral signature' based on unique reflectance properties.
 * When light interacts with sugarcane it is partly reflected and partly absorbed.
-* The magnitude of energy that sugarcane reflects or emits across wavelengths is called its spectral signal.
+* The magnitude of energy that sugarcane reflects or emits across wavelengths is useful.

 The percent reflectance of any feature (i.e. water, sand, sugarcane) on the ground may be plotted to produce a __spectral signature__.
 Differences among spectral signatures can be used to analyze and classify remotely sensed objects.